AnyLog-co/documentation/examples/sandbox - Network setup.md

   "rest_port": !anylog_rest_port
 }}>

-# if TCP is true, then stae only the local IP  aaddress
+# if TCP bind is true, then stae only the local IP  aaddress
 <new_policy = {"master": {
   "name": "master-node",
   "company": !company_name,